Nick-ODonoghue/Nick-ODonoghue/README.md

 After taking a 9-week bootcamp at Le Wagon, I'm excited to say that I now have the skills to create full-stack web applications!
 Over the past few months, I've been learning HTML, CSS, and JS, Ruby and Ruby on Rails and I've loved every minute of it.
 I have a passion for learning, whether it's something familiar or completely new.

-In just 3 months, I've come a long way, from someone who was unsure how to structure a site's HTML semantically to someone who is fully confident in reproducing any design put in front of me.
-I've fallen in love with the power of CSS and how it can bring any web page to life, limited only by your imagination.

 <br>

 ## Interests